 AVOXI IVR (Interactive Voice Response) is a feature that allows organizations to create automated greeting and audio prompts.
-This provides callers instant access to the customer's business, with basic product or service information before they speak to an operator.
-Through an interactive voice reaction program or virtual attendant, callers are promptly transferred to the desired department, or agent.
+This provides callers instant access to the customer’s business with essential product or service information before they speak to an operator.
+Callers are promptly transferred to the desired department or agent through an interactive voice reaction program or virtual attendant.
 This is favorable to both the client and the business.

 Using AVOXI IVR, you can quickly and easily configure self-service menu options to direct callers to the right agent or department the first time, such as:

-- Record your own greeting or upload a new file or choose from pre-existing recordings.
+- Record your greeting or upload a new file or choose from pre-existing recordings.

-- The menu prompt gives callers the chance to choose from a variety of options listed in your recording.
+- The menu prompt gives callers the chance to choose from various options listed in your recording.

 - The timeout prompt is the recording that will play if the caller does not take any action.